nurulislamz/Paper-Trading-App/README.md

 # SentimentAnalysisofStock
 Sentiment Analysis of any searched stocks using data scraped from twitter and popular news websites such as CNBC.

+# Reports
-# Twitter sentiment analysis report
+- Twitter sentiment analysis report
+- Twitter correlation report

 # Login Page
 - Allows you to login and store your individual portfolio using a relational database